How to Make DIY Handprint Ornaments

 Step 1: Make Salt Dough

-Related: Make a Baked Cinnamon Ornament
+Related: How to Make Baked Cinnamon Ornaments

-Step 2: Create Print
+Step 2: Create Print and Bake

 Related: How to Decorate a Christmas Tree